fbpx

 Then, you’ll be dismissed and hop aboard your designated bus.
 Inside, you’ll have a guide talk over a loudspeaker about traditional Maori customs and language.
 And there’s an opportunity for audience participation.

-They asked for a volunteer and my 6-year-old enthusiastically volunteered to be the leader of our “canoe” and forcefully shouted commands at us as we pretended to paddle during our drive to the Village.
+They asked for a volunteer, and my 6-year-old enthusiastically volunteered to lead our “canoe” and forcefully shouted commands at us as we pretended to paddle during our drive to the Village.
 It was awesome and made my son feel super important.

 Next, they asked for a male to volunteer to be the chief of our village.
-We learned the protocols for visitors coming to a Maori village and how to enter respectfully.
-They asked that we keep a serious face and refrain from smiling, laughing, or mimicking the facial expressions of the performers.
+We learned the protocols for visiting a Maori village and how to enter respectfully.
+They asked that we keep a serious face and refrain from smiling, laughing, or mimicking the performers’ facial expressions.

 Cultural Demonstrations

 As soon as you get off the bus, you’ll follow your chief through the entrance and wait outside the village.
-From there, Maori performers will arrive by canoe and start trying to scare/intimidate the chiefs.
+From there, Maori performers will arrive by canoe and try to scare/intimidate the chiefs.

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Maori chiefs touch foreheads together as a welcome greeting at Tamaki Maori Village

-The chiefs touch foreheads to show they come in peace.
+The chiefs touch their foreheads to show they come in peace.
 Photo credit: Darren Cheung

-They do a ceremony where the chiefs shake hands and touch noses twice before presenting a silver fern as a sign of peace.
+They perform a ceremony in which the chiefs shake hands and touch noses twice before presenting a silver fern as a sign of peace.

 Wood Carving/Tattoo